 During this phase, a member of the CDTC Treatment team will meet in person with the applicant to conduct a treatment assessment.
 This assessment includes a full review of the applicant’s medical and mental health history, their history of addiction and treatment attempts, and other wellness related matters.
 The purpose of this phase is to confirm that the offender suffers from an addiction to a program-eligible substance and that he or she has no underlying health issues or characteristics that would make treatment within the CDTC program inappropriate or unsupportable within existing program resources.

 Following this standardized screening process a decision will be made, on an applicant-centered basis, whether or not an in-depth psychological assessment is needed.
 If required, and deemed appropriate, this additional assessment will be used to further define program suitability and eligibility.
-The decision to have an additional assessment and the decision to refer an applicant to residential treatment or Day Program treatment is based on a clinical assessment and rests with the CDTC Clinical Director.
+The decision to have an additional assessment and the decision to refer an applicant to residential treatment or Day Program treatment is based on a treatment assessment and rests with the CDTC Treatment Team.

 In some cases the applicant’s prior negative history with community based Addiction Recovery Programs and/or Housing Programs may have closed avenues for community support and as a consequence, are a potential barrier to enrolment in the CDTC program.